-Commercial excellence is knowing your customers so well that you fully understand them as well as their surroundings.
-This allows your company to anticipate their needs and expectations via sales and marketing communication by telling the right thing at the right time and showing them the impact and value of what you have to offer.
+Commercial excellence means you know your customers so well, that you fully understand them as well as their context.
+This allows your company to anticipate their needs and expectations.
+And via sales and marketing to communicate the right thing at the right time, and to show the impact and value of what you have to offer.

-Promoting your company or merely listening and asking questions no longer suffices to achieve commercial success.
+To achieve commercial success, it no longer suffices to promote your company.
+Nor to merely listen and ask questions.
 Buyers increasingly expect the right information at the right time.
-A number of elements are important in this regard.
+And a number of elements are important in this regard.

-This includes aligning your activities to your customer’s expectations.
-Any contact with your company, personal or online, needs to contain the right message aligned to their willingness to buy.
+We need to align activities to the customer’s expectations.
+Any contact with your company, personal or online, needs to contain the right message aligned to the customer’s readiness to buy.
 You can accelerate the sales process considerably by meeting their expectations with every contact.

 In terms of results

-It’s not about what your service or product can do, but about its value to your customer.
-How does it impact their organisation, what specific results can they expect?
+It’s not about what your service or product can do, but about its value to the customer.
+How does it impact their organisation?
+What specific results can they expect?

 Highest market price

-A customer-oriented organisation strives for the highest market price for its products and services, but at the lowest cost from the customer’s perspective.
-This has a positive impact on your cost of sales and enables you to get results twice as fast.
+A customer-oriented organisation strives for the highest market price for its products and services.
+But at the lowest cost from the customer’s perspective.
+Commercial excellence has a positive impact on your cost of sales and enables you to get results twice as fast.

 How can you achieve this?
 You may ask yourself the following questions:

-- Do your product developers and officers have a good understanding of the importance of your products and services to the customer?
+- Do your product developers and officers understand the importance of your products and services to the customer?

-- Do they know how the customer will work differently and what improvements will be accomplished?
+- Do they know how the customer will work differently?
+And what improvements he will accomplish?

 - Are all persons involved aware of how your strengths will contribute to a better result?